wabbajack-tools/mod-lists/Keizaal/readme.md

 ![Keizaal 2.5.1](https://drive.google.com/uc?export=view&id=1gbriTac5mxtxSrD77gkG90IBIpVXqsoK)

 I hope this overview gave you a good idea of what to expect when you play Keizaal.
-If you have any inquiries about the list feel free to @ me on the [Wabbajack](https://discord.gg/wabbajack) or [Keizaal](https://discord.gg/eYZJFP8) Discord Servers, I'll do my best to best you out.
+If you have any inquiries about the list feel free to @ me on the [Wabbajack](https://discord.gg/wabbajack) or [Keizaal](https://discord.gg/eYZJFP8) Discord Servers, I'll do my best to help you out.
 I hope you enjoy my modslist!

 I'd like to individually thank a few people for their contributions in making Keizaal what it is.